ajaycalicut17/laravel-trash/README.md

 php artisan migrate
 ```

-Check model is "soft delete" able, laravel-trash work by using "soft delete" functionality:
+Check model is "soft delete" able, this package work by using "soft delete" functionality:

 ```php
 <?php